-Will you stop by to see it on your trip?
-If you do, you will also enjoy one of the most popular neighborhoods in London as Nothing Hill.
+Will you come to see it on your trip?
+If you do, you will also enjoy one of the most popular neighborhoods in London, Nothing Hill.

 2. Film4 Summer Screen at Somerset House

-The fabulous neoclassical courtyard of Somerset House is regularly used for different events.
+The fabulous neoclassical courtyard at Somerset House is regularly used for a variety of events.
 If you are a lover of the seventh art you will love this experience.

-A large screen dominates the front of the courtyard for a few days in August each year, and you can bring your things to have a picnic while you watch the film being shown.
+A large screen dominates the front of the courtyard for a few days in August each year, and you can bring your things to have a picnic while watching the film being projected.

-There are fourteen days of screenings of international and English films, being at that time their premiere.
-This festival attracts many moviegoers to the Somerset House, so you should get your tickets early.
+There are fourteen days of screenings of international and English films, being at that time its premiere.
+This festival attracts many moviegoers to Somerset House, so you should get your tickets early.